-The noted antitrinitarians, Alciati and Blandrata, stirred the ashes of the late controversy, during a visit which they paid to the Grisons in 1553, on their way from Italy to Switzerland. ter this Michael Angelo Florio, minister of Soglio, and Jeronimo Turriano of Plurs, began to undermine the faith of their hearers in the doctrine of the atonement by ascribing salvation solely to the grace of God; while the divinity of Christ was directly attacked by others, particularly by Ludovico Fieri, a Bolognese, and a member of the church of Chiavenna.
-In 1561 the synod summoned these persons before them, and drew up certain articles condemnatory of their opinions, which Florio and Turriano subscribed; but Fieri, avowing his sentiments, was excommunicated and retired to Moravia.† There were, however, still individuals secretly attached to antitrinitarianism, who continued to correspond with their friends in other countries; and in 1570 the controversy was revived, in consequence of the arrival of some distinguished persons belonging to the sect, who found it dangerous to remain any longer in Switzerland.
-Among these were Camillo Soccini, a brother of Lelius Socinus, Marcello Squarcialupo, a physician of Piombino, and Niccolo Camulio, an opulent merchant, who liberally patronised persons of this persuasion.
-Their presence encouraged Turriano to resume his former course, in which he was joined by Sylvio,† the minister of Trahona, and some other indivi-But the proceedings of the synod which met at Coire in the year 1571 induced the strangers to withdraw from the Grisons.
-Turriano and the other ministers were deposed, but subsequently restored to their churches on making acknowledgments for their offensive behaviour. † Alciati and Blandrata visited the Grisons a second time in the beginning of 1579, but were ordered by the magistrates instantly to depart, after which the country does not appear to have been disturbed with these controversies. & When we consider that the Italians were strangers, that they had obtained an asylum on condition of their joining themselves to the protestant church already settled in the country and submitting to its discipline, and that the republic was subjected to great odium on account of the harbour and protection which it afforded them. we will be cautious in condemning the magistrates for expelling individuals who fomented discord and endangered the existence of the whole colony, by
+The noted antitrinitarians, Alciati and Blandrata, stirred the ashes of the late controversy, during a visit which they paid to the Grisons in 1553, on their way from Italy to Switzerland.
+After this, Michael Angelo Florio, minister of Soglio, and Jeronimo Turriano of Plurs, began to undermine the faith of their hearers in the doctrine of the atonement, by ascribing salvation solely to the grace of God; while the divinity of Christ was directly attacked by others, particularly by Ludovico Fieri, a Bolognese and member of the church of Chia-In 1561, the synod summoned these persons before them, and drew up certain articles condemnatory of their opinions, which Florio and Turriano subscribed; but Fieri, avowing his sentiments, was excommunicated, and retired to Moravia.
+There were, however, still individuals secretly attached to antitrinitarianism, who continued to correspond with their friends in other countries; and, in 1570, the controversy was revived, in consequence of the arrival of some distinguished persons belonging to the sect, who found it dangerous to remain any longer in Switzerland.
+Among these were Camillo Soccini, the brother of Lelius Socinus, Marcello Squarcialupo, a physician of Piombino, and Niccolo Camulio, an opulent merchant, who liberally patronised persons of this persuasion. † Their presence encouraged Turriano to resume his former course, in which he was joined by Sylvio, the minister of Trahona, and some other individuals.
+But the proceedings of the synod which met at Coire in the vear 1571 induced the visitors to withdraw from Turriano and the other ministers were the Grisons. deposed, but subsequently restored to their churches on making acknowledgments for their offensive behaviour.
+Alciati and Blandrata visited the Grisons a second time in the beginning of 1579, but were ordered by the magistrates instantly to depart, after which the country does not appear to have been disturbed with these controversies.† When we consider that the Italians were strangers, that they had obtained an asylum on condition of their joining themselves to the protestant church already settled in the country and submitting to its discipline, and that the republic was subjected to great odium on account of the harbour and protection which it afforded them, we will be cautious in condemning the magistrates for expelling individuals who fomented discord and endangered the existence of the whole colony, by propagating sentiments equally shocking to the ears of papists and protestants.
+Expulsion was the highest punishment which they inflicted; and in one instance in which they threatened to proceed farther against an individual, named Titiano, who had provoked them, the ministers interposed and prevailed on them to desist from their intention.
+I cannot, however, speak so favourably of the sentiments entertained by many of the ministers respecting the punishment of heretics.
+This question was keenly agitated after the execution of Servetus at